openloudriver/ChatDO/SETUP_V1.5.md

 - **File upload not working**: Check that the `uploads/` directory is writable
 - **Projects not loading**: Verify `server/data/projects.json` exists and is valid JSON
 - **Chats not loading**: Verify `server/data/chats.json` exists and is valid JSON
+- **AI Router errors**: Check that API keys are set in `packages/ai-router/.env` and the AI Router server is running

 ## Next Steps